Vocational Qualifications explained

 Mother and son

-To achieve a Vocational Qualification (VQ), you must demonstrate to your assessor that you can satisfy the assessment criteria and therefore achieve the learning outcomes.
-To do this you must put forward evidence which clearly demonstrates your competence to your assessor.
+To achieve a Vocational Qualification (VQ), you must demonstrate that you meet the assessment criteria and learning outcomes through clear, workbased evidence.

-The assessment process is the joint responsibility of you, your assessor and the Vocational Qualification Assessment Centre (VQAC) at The Open University.
-This process begins when you complete the registration agreement for your chosen qualification.
-The VQ Centre will contact you if there are any concerns or questions regarding your current work role sand the qualification you have chosen.
+The assessment process is a shared responsibility between you, your assessor, and the Vocational Qualification Assessment Centre (VQAC) at The Open University.
+It begins once you’ve submitted your registration agreement.
+If there are any concerns about your current role or the suitability of your chosen qualification, the VQ Centre will be in touch.

 Back to top